widyaageng/httpd-scg-svc/README.md

 ## Development Notes

 - **Spring Cloud Gateway**: Edit `application.yaml` for route changes.
-Rebuild the JAR and restart the container for changes to take effect.
+Rerun the container as application.yaml is mounted as volume.
 - **Streamlit**: Edit `app.py` and `requirements.txt` as needed.
 Rebuild the image for dependency changes.
 - **HTTPD**: Edit `httpd-docker.conf` for proxy or balancer changes.
 The config is mounted read-only in the container.